dolliars/heyheather/_posts/2020-05-23-quarantine-questions.md

 - Sidewalks should've been expanded a while ago tbh
 - Am I now more likely to get sick with a cold because I haven't been out in over a month?
+- Why haven't we moved to using the expression physical distancing instead of social distancing?
+I think it's semantically more appropriate.
 - Are malls still going to be a thing? (_they're so weird_)
 - Do you sometimes worry about random people you don't actually know?
 I hope the strawberry vendors are okay.